Note: You can find the charts & graphs for the Big Story at the end of the following section.

 Note: You can find the charts/graphs for the Local Lowdown at the end of this section.

 Months of Supply Inventory (MSI) quantifies the supply/demand relationship by measuring how many months it would take for all current homes listed on the market to sell at the current rate of sales.
-The long-term average MSI is around three months in California, which indicates a balanced market.
-An MSI lower than three indicates that there are more buyers than sellers on the market (meaning it’s a sellers’ market), while a higher MSI indicates there are more sellers than buyers (meaning it’s a buyers’ market).
-MSI dropped considerably over the past four months, meaning the market favors sellers.
-The sharp drop in MSI occurred due to the higher proportion of sales relative to active listings and less time on the market.
+The long-term average MSI is around four to five months in Texas, which indicates a balanced market.
+An MSI lower than four indicates that there are more buyers than sellers on the market (meaning it’s a sellers’ market), while an MSI higher than five indicates there are more sellers than buyers (meaning it’s a buyers’ market).
+MSI rose significantly over the past six months largely due to the decline in sales and longer time on the market.
+Currently, for single-family homes, MSI indicates that Greater San Antonio favors buyers, while Greater Austin, Dallas-Fort Worth, and Greater Houston favor sellers.
+For condos, MSI indicates that the markets favor buyers except for Dallas-Fort Worth, which is balanced.

 Stay up to date on the latest real estate trends.